rothgar/netdata-wiki/Article:-Introducing-netdata.md

 ### The end of console for performance monitoring

 > Take any performance monitoring solution and try to troubleshoot a performance problem.
 At the end of the day you will have to ssh to the server to understand what exactly is happening.
-You will have to use `iostat`, `iotop`, `vmstat`, `top`, `iperf` and probably a few dozen more console tools to figure it out.
+You will have to use `iostat`, `iotop`, `vmstat`, `top`, `iperf`, `ethtool` and probably a few dozen more console tools to figure it out.

 With **netdata**, this need is eliminated significantly.
 Of course you will ssh.
 Just not for monitoring performance.